 A new classification of the Milky Way’s globular clusters

-26 octobre 2025 Par Raphaël de Assis Peralta & Pierre Boldrini A new classification of the Milky Way's globular clusters
+26 October 2025 Par Raphaël de Assis Peralta & Pierre Boldrini A new classification of the Milky Way's globular clusters

 For billions of years, globular clusters have criss-crossed the Milky Way, bearing witness to its formation and evolution.
 Formed either in situ, within our own Galaxy, or ex situ, in satellite galaxies that were subsequently accreted, these dense spheres of stars are veritable cosmic fossils.